fabricehong/parl-scraping/README.md

 ## Data format:

-The `/data` folder contains two representations of the intervention transcripts.
+The `data` folder contains two representations of the intervention transcripts.
 The first is a JSON file.
 It contains an array of objects, of which each object contains the following keys:

     Link_subject: link to the page of the subject under discussion